Topping1/L1BSR-GUI/README.md

 5.  **Preview and Sharpen**:
     *   Click and hold the mouse on the output image to compare it with the original.
     *   To make the image look sharper, check the "Sharpen" box and adjust the slider.
-This only affects the preview and the final JPG, not the scientific GeoTIFF data.
+This only affects the preview and the final JPG, not the GeoTIFF file.

 6.  **Save Your Output**:
-    *   Click **"Save as GeoTIFF..."** to save the pure, 4-band scientific data.
+    *   Click **"Save as GeoTIFF..."** to save a georeferenced TIFF (4-band).
     *   Click **"Save as JPG + JGW..."** to save a visually-ready 3-band image for reports or simple GIS viewing.

 ## Attribution and License